-Now that you have completed your accounting course, whether online or otherwise, it’s time to start applying to jobs.
-The job market at this time is quite competitive, so to find a job, and to actually get hired, you need to stand out from the rest of the crowd.
+Now that you have completed your accounting course, whether online or otherwise, it’s time to start applying for jobs.
+The job market at this time is quite competitive, so to find a job, and actually get hired, you need to stand out from the rest of the crowd.
 One of the ways to stand out, in order to find a good accounting job, is to build a resume that grabs the attention of a potential employer.
 Let’s go over some of the most important resume building tips for anyone who has recently graduated from an accounting course.

 The job market at this time is quite competitive, so to find a job, and to actually get hired, you need to stand out from the rest of the crowd.Tweet This

 1. Emphasizing Experience

 One of the most important things to emphasize in your resume is how much experience you have.
 Employers always like hiring people when they already have some good experience in the field.
 Now, if you have not yet had the chance to get a traditional accounting job, which may very well be the case if you have just completed an accounting course, you can still list other things too.
 Internships and other such learning programs are great to list as well.
 Even older jobs that don’t have much to do with accounting can still be listed.
 Some work experience is better than none at all.